backdrop-contrib/simple_access/README.md

 - Each content type has a new setting 'Access' which, if used will restrict access to that content type.

-### Creating an access group
+### Creating an Access Group

-Access groups simply allow you to group and manage several roles together.
-Access groups alone allow you to set view permissions for each group, but nothing more.
+Access Groups simply allow you to group and manage several Roles together.
+Access Groups alone allow you to set the View permission for each group, but nothing more.
 By default, simple_access makes all content public.